NICER Perspective on TeV Blazar Mrk~421: X-ray Variability and Particle Acceleration: Analysis and Results

 \subsubsection{Correlation studies}

 To characterize the spectral behavior of Mrk 421 across a range of flux states, we examined the best-fit parameters listed in Table~\ref{tab:spectral-params} and investigated their correlations to identify consistent patterns of variability.
-Figure~\ref{fig:corr}(a) shows the relationship between the spectral index $\alpha$ and the curvature parameter $\beta$ with a significant positive correlation (Pearson \( r = 0.72 \)) which is consistent with stochastic acceleration scenarios, where higher acceleration efficiency produces harder and less curved spectra, while reduced efficiency leads to softer and more curved emission \citep{tramacere2007signatures, massaro2004log, Tramacere2011stochastic}.~This supports the interpretation that the observed curvature originates from the underlying particle acceleration processes in the jet.
+Figure~\ref{fig:corr}(a) shows the relationship between the photon index $\alpha$ and the curvature parameter $\beta$ with a significant positive correlation (Pearson \( r = 0.72 \)) which is consistent with stochastic acceleration scenarios, where higher acceleration efficiency produces harder and less curved spectra, while reduced efficiency leads to softer and more curved emission \citep{tramacere2007signatures, massaro2004log, Tramacere2011stochastic}.~This supports the interpretation that the observed curvature originates from the underlying particle acceleration processes in the jet.

 Figure~\ref{fig:corr}(b) shows a strong positive correlation between the synchrotron peak energy ($E_p$)and the X-ray flux ($r = 0.82$), indicating that the synchrotron peak shifts to higher energies during brighter states.
 This implies that the emitting electrons attain higher characteristic energies.
 In Figure~\ref{fig:corr}(c), the photon index $\Gamma$ is plotted against the flux, revealing a pronounced anticorrelation ($r = -0.79$), indicating that the photon index decreases with increasing flux.
-This trend also supports \textit{harder-when-brighter}, which suggests spectral hardening during higher-flux states, consistent with scenarios involving enhanced particle acceleration or the dominance of higher-energy electrons in the emitting region.
+This trend also supports \textit{harder-when-brighter}, which suggests spectral hardening during higher-flux states, consistent with scenarios